Two postdocs in fabrication and characterisation of Josephson field-effect transistors for quantum computing

 superconductor/Si (S/Sm) interface by means of structural, chemical and low-temperature electronic transport characterisation will be performed.

 - Design and fabrication of test circuits for study of the S/Sm interface based on

 standard silicon technology in the cleanroom laboratory of Myfab-Uppsala.

 - Design and fabrication of JoFETs by integrating the optimised S/Sm contact structure.

 - Characterisation of the test circuits and JoFETs by both physical means such as SEM, TEM, and electrical methods down to liquid helium temperature (4.2 K).

 - Collaboration with partner groups in electrical characterisation down to mK, quantum physics, simulation and TEM characterisation.

 - Simulation, based on commercial software packages, for assistance in device design as well as in interpretation of characterisation results.

-- Those who have obtained a PhD degree three years prior to the application deadline are primarily considered for the employment.
-The starting point of the three-year frame period is the application deadline.
+- The degree needs to be obtained by the time of the decision of employment.
+Those who have obtained a PhD degree three years prior to the application deadline are primarily considered for the employment.
 Due to special circumstances, the degree may have been obtained earlier.
 The three-year period can be extended due to circumstances such as sick leave, parental leave, duties in labour unions, etc.